johanhaleby/javalin.github.io/pages/docs/docs.md

 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-<div class="comment"><span>&#42;</span>You must trade-off when it's appropriate to query the database vs creating materialized views/projections as well as creating indexes to allow for fast queries.</div>
+<div class="comment"><span>&#42;</span>There's a trade-off when it's appropriate to query the database vs creating materialized views/projections and you should most likely create indexes to allow for fast queries.</div>

 `EventStoreQueries` is not bound to a particular stream, rather you can query _any_ stream (or multiple streams at the same time).
 It also provides the ability to get an "all" stream: